Cardiovascular disease in women: Lipids

-Cholesterol, is a type of lipid that has diverse function in the body.
-There are several types of cholesterol but the main two are high-density lipoprotein (HDL) and low-density lipoprotein (LDL).
-Then levels of these cholesterols can be determined by a blood test.
-HDL cholesterol is known as "the good cholesterol" and ideally it is recommended to have a high level of this cholesterol.
-HDL cholesterol works by removing LDL from the blood stream and returning it back to liver where it can not cause cardiovascular damage.
+Cholesterol is a type of lipid with diverse bodily functions.
+There are several types of cholesterol, but the main two are high-density lipoprotein (HDL-C) and low-density lipoprotein (LDL-C).
+Then levels of these forms of cholesterol-carrying protein can be determined by a blood test.
+HDL cholesterol is sometimes referred to as "the good cholesterol," and ideally, it is recommended to have a high level of this cholesterol.
+HDL cholesterol works by removing LDL from the bloodstream and returning it to the liver, where it can not cause cardiovascular damage.

-LDL cholesterol is known as "the bad cholesterol" and it is recommended to have a low level (130 mg/dL or less) anything higher can lead to a higher CVD risk.
-When there is a high level of LDL cholesterol in the blood it is up-taken by inflammatory cells known as macrophages.
+LDL cholesterol is sometimes referred to as "the bad cholesterol," and it is recommended to have a low level (130 mg/dL or less); anything higher can lead to a higher CVD risk.
+When there is a high level of LDL cholesterol in the blood, it is taken up by inflammatory cells known as macrophages.
 The high burden of LDL cholesterol inside macrophages leads to an inflammatory response, which ultimately damages the inner lining of the blood vessels.
-Due to this damage, macrophages invade the cell wall of the blood vessels and cause the formation of a plaque.
-A plaque can lead to obstruction of the blood vessel and if this were to occur in a coronary artery it could increase the risk of a myocardial infarction (heart attack).
+Due to this damage, macrophages invade the cell walls of the blood vessels and cause plaque formation.
+A plaque can lead to obstruction of the blood vessel, and if this were to occur in a coronary artery, it could increase the risk of a myocardial infarction (heart attack).

 Diabetes mellitus

-The high blood sugar levels associated with diabetes mellitus is also an important cardiovascular risk factor to consider.
+The high blood sugar levels associated with diabetes mellitus are also an important cardiovascular risk factor to consider.
 Data suggests that women with diabetes are at five times greater risk than those without for developing CVD.
 Uncontrolled levels of glucose can cause damage to the vessels and nerves alike, increasing the risk of developing other conditions, including CVD.
 Women with type I diabetes were found to be twice as likely to experience adverse cardiovascular events when compared to men with the same disease, but were less likely to receive aggressive treatment to control modifiable risk factors.
-Women with Type II diabetes are also at greater risk than men with the same condition despite similar glycemic control.
+Women with Type II diabetes are also at greater risk than men with the same condition, despite similar glycemic control.

 Gestational diabetes mellitus

 Similar to hypertensive disease of pregnancy, the already prevalent risk factor of diabetes mellitus combined with pregnancy puts women at increased risk of developing CVD.
-Women diagnosed with gestational diabetes are at a higher risk of developing traditional risk factors for CVD, such as type 2 diabetes mellitus, and hypertension.
+Women diagnosed with gestational diabetes are at a higher risk of developing traditional risk factors for CVD, such as type 2 diabetes mellitus and hypertension.
 The irreversible changes made during pregnancy may make these women prone to CVDs in the long term.
 Additionally, women diagnosed with gestational diabetes remain at higher risk of developing type 2 diabetes mellitus and CVD, despite blood sugar metabolism returning to normal post-pregnancy.

 Preeclampsia

-Hypertension can be severely damaging to vessels and the heart and cause CVD to develop.
-Hypertensive disorders in pregnancy such as pre-eclampsia can be seen in 10% of pregnancies and has been recognized as a risk factor for developing new-onset hypertension after pregnancy.
+Hypertension can be severely damaging to vessels and the heart, and cause CVD to develop.
+Hypertensive disorders in pregnancy, such as pre-eclampsia, can be seen in 10% of pregnancies and has been recognized as a risk factor for developing new-onset hypertension after pregnancy.